Rayza-Slyce/Linkedin_Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 ![Files Executing in Background](Images/zhen_mkv.png)

 The process ended with a file named MpEng.exe, which at first glance looked like Microsoft Defender, but the company name of Python Software Foundation made it clear that wasn't the case.
+It

 ![Initial Process Explorer view after execution](Images/16_procexp_after_exe_2026-04-20_00-20.png)

+It was running python script.

 ---